imnomee/06-Project-Static-Node-and-Express-Site/README.md

 # Unit 6 Project - Static Node.js and Express Site

-TO RUN THE PROGRAM (default port is 4000):
+TO RUN THE APP (default port is 4000):
   - npm install --save
   - npm start